I Love Recipe

 🔥 Nutrition Info

-It is expected to contain approximately 5g of protein, 4g of fat, and 4g of carbohydrates.
+It is expected to contain about 5g of protein, 4g of fat, and 4g of carbohydrates.

-Cheongyang chili peppers, the main ingredient, are rich in Vitamin C, which helps boost immunity, and capsaicin, which promotes metabolism and helps relieve stress.
+Cheongyang chilies, the main ingredient, are rich in Vitamin C, which helps boost immunity, and capsaicin, which aids in boosting metabolism and relieving stress.

-Anchovies and dried shrimp are rich in calcium and protein, beneficial for bone health, and provide essential amino acids.
+Anchovies and dried shrimp are abundant in calcium and protein, beneficial for bone health, and provide essential amino acids.

-Furthermore, perilla oil (들기름) is rich in Omega-3 fatty acids, which can positively impact cardiovascular health.
+Additionally, perilla oil is rich in omega-3 fatty acids, which can positively impact cardiovascular health.

 💬 Frequently Asked Questions

-Q. What ingredients do I need for Spicy Cheongyang Pepper Relish (청양고추다짐이) - A 'Rice Thief' Recipe to Spice Up Your Appetite?
+Q. What ingredients do I need for Spicy Cheongyang Chili Paste: The Addictive 'Rice Thief' Recipe?

-Q. What are the key tips for making Spicy Cheongyang Pepper Relish (청양고추다짐이) - A 'Rice Thief' Recipe to Spice Up Your Appetite?
+Q. What are the key tips for making Spicy Cheongyang Chili Paste: The Addictive 'Rice Thief' Recipe?

-The most crucial cooking point is how you mince the Cheongyang peppers (청양고추).
-Using a blender can result in a 'grassy' smell and an inferior texture, so it's much better for both taste and storage to finely mince them with a knife, even if it's a bit tedious.
-The second point is to grind the anchovies (멸치) and dried shrimp (건새우) coarse enough so that their texture remains visible.
-This helps preserve their savory mouthfeel.
-Finally, when simmering the seasoning, it's important to reduce it on high heat for about 5 minutes until almost all the liquid has evaporated.
-This ensures the relish is thick and delicious, not watery.
-Be sure to stir frequently to prevent burning and manage the heat well.
+The most crucial cooking point is how you chop the Cheongyang-gochu (청양고추).
+Using a blender can result in a 'grassy' smell and a mushy texture.
+While a bit tedious, finely chopping them by hand with a knife is much better for flavor and storage.
+The second point is to grind the anchovies and dried shrimp not too finely, but enough to leave some visible particles; this preserves their savory texture.
+Lastly, when simmering the sauce, it's important to reduce it over high heat for about 5 minutes until most of the liquid is gone.
+This ensures the paste is thick and delicious, not watery.
+Stir frequently to prevent burning and manage the heat well.

-Q. How should I store leftover Spicy Cheongyang Pepper Relish (청양고추다짐이) - A 'Rice Thief' Recipe to Spice Up Your Appetite?
+Q. How should I store leftover Spicy Cheongyang Chili Paste: The Addictive 'Rice Thief' Recipe?

-Store the finished Cheongyang pepper relish (청양고추다짐이) in a sterilized airtight container in the refrigerator for about 2 weeks.
-For longer storage, it's recommended to divide it into single-serving portions and freeze them.
-It can be stored in the freezer for about 1 to 2 months.
-When using the frozen relish, thaw it in the refrigerator beforehand or gently warm it in the microwave.
-Leftover relish can be used not only as an ingredient for bibimbap (비빔밥) or rice balls (주먹밥) but also as a substitute for ssamjang (쌈장) with leafy greens or as a seasoning for braised tofu.
-Enjoy it in various ways as an all-purpose seasoning.
+Store the finished Cheongyang chili paste (청양고추다짐이) in a sterilized airtight container in the refrigerator for about 2 weeks.
+If you wish to store it longer, it's recommended to divide it into single-serving portions and freeze it.
+Frozen, it can last for about 1-2 months.
+When ready to use, thaw it in the refrigerator beforehand or gently warm it in the microwave.
+Besides using it as a filling for bibimbap (비빔밥) or jumeokbap (주먹밥), leftover paste is also delicious as a ssamjang (쌈장) substitute with ssam vegetables, or as a seasoning for braised tofu.
+Enjoy this versatile condiment in many ways!

-Q. How many calories are in Spicy Cheongyang Pepper Relish (청양고추다짐이) - A 'Rice Thief' Recipe to Spice Up Your Appetite?
+Q. How many calories are in Spicy Cheongyang Chili Paste: The Addictive 'Rice Thief' Recipe?

-This Cheongyang pepper relish (청양고추다짐이) is estimated to be around 50-70 kcal per serving.
-Primarily made of Cheongyang peppers (청양고추), anchovies (멸치), and dried shrimp (건새우), it is relatively high in protein and low in fat and carbohydrates.
-While exact gram counts vary depending on ingredient amounts, it's rich in quality protein and calcium from the anchovies and dried shrimp.
-Capsaicin in Cheongyang peppers promotes metabolism and they are also rich in Vitamin C, offering health benefits.
-Garlic and large green onions (대파) contain compounds that help boost immunity, making this a healthy side dish.
-However, the sodium content can be somewhat high, so it's important to consume it in moderation.
+This Cheongyang chili paste (청양고추다짐이) is estimated to be around 50-70 kcal per serving.
+Primarily made of Cheongyang-gochu (청양고추), anchovies, and dried shrimp, it is relatively high in protein and low in fat and carbohydrates.
+While exact gram counts vary by ingredient quantity, it contains abundant high-quality protein and calcium from the anchovies and dried shrimp.
+The capsaicin in Cheongyang-gochu (청양고추) boosts metabolism, and it's also rich in Vitamin C, offering health benefits.
+Garlic and green onions contain immunity-boosting compounds, making this a healthy side dish.
+However, sodium content can be somewhat high, so moderate consumption is important.

-Q. Can I substitute ingredients in Spicy Cheongyang Pepper Relish (청양고추다짐이) - A 'Rice Thief' Recipe to Spice Up Your Appetite?
+Q. Can I substitute ingredients in Spicy Cheongyang Chili Paste: The Addictive 'Rice Thief' Recipe?

-If the spiciness of Cheongyang peppers (청양고추) is too much, you can mix in regular green peppers (풋고추) or "cucumber peppers" (오이고추) or even use only green peppers.
-This will reduce the spiciness while still allowing you to enjoy the fresh aroma of the peppers.
-Instead of dried anchovies for broth (국물멸치), you can use small stir-fry anchovies (jiri-myeolchi (지리멸치)).
-Stir-fry anchovies are more convenient as they don't require separate preparation.
-If you don't have dried shrimp (건새우), you can omit them or slightly increase the amount of anchovies to compensate for the umami.
-If mirin (미림) is unavailable, you can substitute with soju (소주) or cheongju (청주); the alcohol will evaporate during cooking, so there's no need to worry.
+If the spiciness of Cheongyang-gochu (청양고추) is too much, you can mix it with regular green peppers (풋고추) or cucumber peppers (오이고추), or even use only green peppers.
+This reduces the heat while still providing a fresh pepper aroma.
+Instead of dried anchovies for broth (국물멸치), you can use stir-fry anchovies (볶음용 멸치/jiri-myeolchi), which are more convenient as they don't require separate preparation.
+If you don't have dried shrimp (건새우), you can omit them or increase the amount of anchovies slightly to compensate for the umami.
+Mirin (미림) can be substituted with soju or cheongju; the alcohol will evaporate during cooking, so there's no need to worry.

 💬 Comments